Ozonolysis: Applications

-Ozonolysis of elastomers
+Erucic acid is a precursor to brassylic acid, a C13-dicarboxylic acid that is used to make specialty polyamides and polyesters.
+The conversion entails ozonolysis, which selectively cleaves the C=C bond in erucic acid:

+A number of drugs and their intermediates have been produced by ozonolysis.
+The use of ozone in the pharmaceutical industry is difficult to discern owing to confidentiality considerations.

+Ozonolysis as an analytical method

+Ozonolysis has been used to characterize the structure of some polyolefins.
+Early experiments showed that the repeat unit in natural rubber was shown to be isoprene.

+Occurrence

-The method was used to confirm the structural repeat unit in natural rubber as isoprene.
-It is also a serious problem, known as ozone cracking where traces of the gas in an atmosphere cause degradation in elastomers, such as natural rubber, polybutadiene, styrene-butadiene and nitrile rubber.
-Ozonolysis creates surface ketone groups which can cause further gradual degradation via Norrish reactions if the polymer is exposed to light.
+Ozonolysis can be a serious problem, known as ozone cracking where traces of the gas in an atmosphere degrade elastomers, such as natural rubber, polybutadiene, styrene-butadiene, and nitrile rubber.
+Ozonolysis produces surface ketone groups that can cause further gradual degradation via Norrish reactions if the polymer is exposed to light.
+To minimize this problem, many polyolefin-based products are treated with antiozonants.

 Ozone cracking is a form of stress corrosion cracking where active chemical species attack products of a susceptible material.
 The rubber product must be under tension for crack growth to occur.
 Ozone cracking was once commonly seen in the sidewalls of tires, where it could expand to cause a dangerous blowout, but is now rare owing to the use of modern antiozonants.
 Other means of prevention include replacing susceptible rubbers with resistant elastomers such as polychloroprene, EPDM or Viton.

+Safety

+The use of ozone in the pharmaceutical industry is limited by safety considerations.